 Baking and Decorating the Cake

-You can also bake this cake in three 9″ rounds pans, four 8″ round pans, or a 12×18 sheet cake pan– you may just need to adjust the baking time.
+You can also bake this cake in two 8″ rounds pans, four 6″ round pans, or a 9×13 sheet cake pan– you may just need to adjust the baking time.
 You can choose from other pan options in the chart at the bottom of my article Half-Batches and Cake Pans: Everything You Need to Know.

 Troubleshooting Overflowing Sheet Pans-- All my cake recipes are a tight fit in my recommended 1" tall sheet pans.
 I love baking cakes in these pans, but a couple of readers have had their cake overflow slightly while it bakes in their oven.
 I'm guessing this has to do with either: 1) Lower oven temps causing the cake to bake slower and not bake as quickly as it rises, therefore overflowing.
 You can check your oven with an oven thermometer.
 2) Uneven spreading or warped or shorter sheet cake pans.
-The sheet pan I use is this 1/2 sheet (for 1x batches) and this 1/4 sheet (for 0.5x batches).
+The sheet pan I use is and this 1/4 sheet (for 1x batches) or this 1/2 sheet (for 2x batches).
 3) Slight Measuring variations when using measuring cups instead of a kitchen scale.
-If you find this to be a frequent issue, I would recommend baking in a 12x18 sheet-cake pan (for 1x batches) or a 9x13 sheet-cake pan (for 0.5x batches), which are 2" tall instead of 1" tall.
+If you find this to be a frequent issue, I would recommend baking in a 9x13 sheet-cake pan (for 1x batches) or a 12x18 sheet-cake pan (for 2x batches), which are 2" tall instead of 1" tall.
 With these pans, you'll still be able to easily cut the cake out with a cake ring, and use the ring as a guide when cutting the two half pieces of cake.
-Just fill in the middle of the bottom pieced layer of cake with cake scraps as needed.
+The bottom layer may require extra cake scraps--just fill in the middle of the bottom pieced layer of cake with cake scraps as needed.

 Creamy Cream Cheese/ Buttercream Blend